-Regularly check retail websites such as eBay and Gumtree (or any specific cycling sites) to see if your bike is being sold online.
+Regularly check the big retail websites or any specific cycling websites to see if your bike is being sold online.

 Better still, create an account and set up some alerts for things that match your bike's description.
 Remember, your bike could also be sold in parts.